openebs-archive/openebs-docs/docs/ugcstor.md

 new1             Completed                   2019-06-13 12:44:26 +0530 IST   29d       default            app=minio
 ```

-You will get more details about the backup using the following command
+You will get more details about the backup using the following command.

 ```
 velero backup describe <backup_name>